 California Dream Act Application

-Note: the BOG Fee Wavier waives the $46/unit enrollment fee and provides a discount for Parking Permits.
-All other fees and expenses are the student's responsibility, namely the Student Health Fee ($20), Transportation Fee ($11), and Student Activity Fee ($5), text-books and any class material fees.
-The BOG Fee Waiver does not apply to International and non-CA Resident students.
+The CaCPG waives Enrollment fees ($46/unit) and provides a discount for Parking Permits.
+All other fees and expenses are the student's responsibility: Student Health Fee ($20), Transportation Fee ($11), and Student Activity Fee ($5), text-books and any class material fees.
+The CaCPG does not apply to International and non-CA Resident students.

 Required for students who are selected, to verify certain data elements of the FAFSA.
 The “missing information” e-mail from the Financial Aid Office will state which Verification Worksheet, if any, needs to be submitted, as well as supporting documentation.
 The completed form along with relevant income information must be submitted to the Financial Aid Office.
 Submit only the Verification Worksheet that is being requested on your missing information e-mail.